Narrator: Laurence Lerner

 Doney: Okay.
 And what was Madison like in 61?
 And what were your first impressions of the campus and of the community?

 I spent two or three days in Madison and returned to New York.
-I came out to attend classes at the end of August or in September and moved into the University Club.
+I came back to attend classes at the end of August or in September and moved into the University Club.
 Madison in September was a very different place, it was jammed.
 I couldn’t believe the number of undergraduates.

 Doney: (laughs) Yes.

 Lerner: I just couldn’t believe it.
 I decided if I had gone to a school like the University of Wisconsin at Madison, I would have had such a nice time partying, I would have flunked out.
-I had never seen, and I never heard of anything like this.
+I had never seen, and I never heard of anything like Madison.
 At that point, there were 42,000.
 It was unbelievable.

 Of course, you always could meet people at the bars.
 For a quick drink there were always the State Street establishments, filled with undergraduates.
 If you were a TA that could prove awkward as your students could end up being your drinking buddies.
 As a result, many grad students who were in long-term residence (beyond MAs) gravitated toward bars that were away from the State Street nexus.